viadee/vPAV/docs/README.md

 ## Installation/Usage

 ### Maven
-Add the dependency tgt your POM:
+Add the dependency to your POM:

 ```xml
 <dependency>